Yiyi-Luo/Project-III-Advancing-Public-Safety-Data-Insights-for-Seattle-s-Mayoral-Race/README.md

 **4. Diversity and Inclusion Programs:**
 Strengthen diversity and inclusion programs within the police force.
 Ensure that such programs address the disparities in arrest likelihood as indicated by the model’s predictions regarding officer gender.

+## **Next Steps**

+1. Partner with independent auditors and experts in law enforcement practices to ensure an unbiased and thorough examination;

+2. Conducting workshops and interactive sessions that specifically focus on reducing disparities in arrest likelihood, as well as ensuring representation and inclusivity in the force